Six months ago I decided to apply six simple SEO practices to my blog – and it worked.

 2. Use the keyword or keyword phrase in my title, subtitle, description and at least four times in my text.

-3. Add an Image Title Attribute to every image, and include the post keyword.
-For the image above it is after applying simple seo practices.
+3. Add an Image Title Attribute and Alternative Text to every image, and include the post keyword.
+For the image above it is simple seo practices that work.

 4. Use a subtitle marked as Heading 2 (H2), and paragraph headings marked as Heading 3 (H3).